M66B/FairEmail/FAQ.md

 Sometimes it helps to use the *Other provider* wizard instead of the *Outlook/Office 365* wizard.
 You might need an app password for this, please see [this FAQ](#user-content-faq14).

+Background: this error happens if logging in to an account succeeded (with OAuth), but logging in to the email (IMAP/SMTP) server fails for some reason.

 <br />